an-mistral/Predictor_of_LUAD_treatments_based_on_molecular_profile/README.md

 # Predictive Modelling for Lung Cancer Treatment Selection Based on Molecular Profile
 ## Project Overview
 Personalised medicine is transforming healthcare by tailoring treatments to individual patients.
-In modern precision oncology, for instance, clinicians use a patient’s molecular profile (genomic and proteomic markers) to guide the choice of targeted therapy.
+In modern precision oncology, for instance, clinicians use a patient’s molecular profile (e.g., genomics,transcriptomics, proteomics) to guide the choice of targeted therapy.

 The project has three primary objectives:
 - **Predictive Potential of Molecular Profiles:** Determine if and how well molecular profiling data can be used to predict a patient’s treatment type or the optimal therapy choice.
 In other words, investigate whether patterns in molecular markers correlate strongly enough with treatment outcomes to enable accurate predictions.